thisdot/tech-conferences/README.md

 [Vue.js Live](https://vuejslive.com/)
 [VueJS Amsterdam](https://www.vuejs.amsterdam/)
 Full Day Vuejs Conference with over 2,000 People flying from over 50 Countries in the World.
-Vuejs Amsterdam is the must-attend Vue Community Event & Event of the year.
+Vuejs Amsterdam is the must-attend Vue Community Event & Event of the year.<br>
 **City and State**: Amsterdam
 **Country**: Netherlands

 ## Angular

 [ng-conf](https://enterprise.ng-conf.org/)
-The conference that will teach you how to get the most out of your Angular applications in the enterprise **City and State**: Salt Lake City, Utah
+The conference that will teach you how to get the most out of your Angular applications in the enterprise.<br>
+**City and State**: Salt Lake City, Utah
 **Country**: USA

 ## General

 [All Things Open](https://www.allthingsopen.org/)
-A universe of events and platforms focused on open source, open tech and the open web **City and State**: Raleigh, NC
+A universe of events and platforms focused on open source, open tech and the open web.<br>
+**City and State**: Raleigh, NC
 **Country**: USA

 [Connect Tech](https://connect.tech)
-Largest multi-framework front-end dev conference in the USA.
+Largest multi-framework front-end dev conference in the USA.<br>
 **City and State**: Atlanta, GA
 **Country**: USA

 [Strange Loop](https://www.thestrangeloop.com/)
-A multi-disciplinary conference that covers fields such as emerging languages, alternative databases, concurrency, distributed systems, security, and the web.
+A multi-disciplinary conference that covers fields such as emerging languages, alternative databases, concurrency, distributed systems, security, and the web.<br>
 **City and State**: St. Louis, MO
 **Country**: USA

 ## Kubernetes

 [KubeCon/CloudNative Con Europe](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/)
-Biggest conference on Kubernetes and building cloud native applications.
+Biggest conference on Kubernetes and building cloud native applications.<br>
 **City and State**: Valencia
 **Country**: Spain

 [KubeCon/CloudNative Con USA](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/)
-Biggest conference on Kubernetes and building cloud native applications.
+Biggest conference on Kubernetes and building cloud native applications.<br>
 **City and State**: Detroit, MI
 **Country**: USA